Costanza Rampini

 Current Research Activities

 My work focuses on climate change impacts and solutions.
-Some of the questions that inform my current research are: Who is most vulnerable to climate change impacts?
+Some of the questions that inform my research are: Who is most vulnerable to climate change impacts?
 Who pays the price of climate change solutions, and who benefits from them?
+Whose values and voices are prioritized in climate change solutions?
+Who gets left out?
 How can we help foster and promote resilience within a community?
 What are desirable and just ways to 'do' sustainable development that do not reproduce the same injustices as conventional development strategies?
-I am currently working on a new research project in Northeast India to examine the impacts of the National Register of Citizens on the vulnerability of flood-affected communities in Assam.
-This project is part of my broader research agenda to examine the interaction between climate change, floods, development efforts and state policies on the region of Northeast India and its people.
-Additionally, I am working with the City of Santa Cruz on their Resilient Coast Santa Cruz Initiative ( http://www.cityofsantacruz.com/government/city-departments/city-manager/climate-action-program/west-cliff-drive-adaptation-and-management-plan), a collaborative project to develop a coastal management plan, in light of climate change impacts.
-I have been working on the outreach component in the initiative, and conducting household interviews with residents in the Beach Flats and lower Ocean neighborhoods of Santa Cruz to learn about their experience with tidal and riverine floods, and ask them about desirable solutions to keep their neighborhoods resilient to future sea level rise.
-The data from these interviews will be compiled into a policy brief that the City of Santa Cruz can use to make management recommendations
+I am working on 3 research projects at this time.
+I continue to examine the interactions between climate change, floods, development efforts and state policies in the region of Northeast India.
+Additionally, I am working with the City of Santa Cruz on their climate change adaptation efforts, in particular I have helped the City do outreach and engagement with residents of the Beach Flats and Lower Ocean neighborhoods of Santa Cruz to learn about their experience with coastal and riverine floods, and to ask them about desirable solutions to keep their neighborhoods resilient to future seal level rise and floods.
+Finally, I am collaborating with faculty at UC Davis and several community organizations (North Santa Clara Resource Conservation District, Contra Costa Resource Conservation District, and Napa Resource Conservation District) to study the presence of homelessness encampments along urban streams in the San Francisco Bay Area.
+The goal is to understand the vulnerability of our urban streams and of the communities that live along their riverbanks to climate change impacts and help local agencies develop solutions that can improve the health of urban streams while also improving the lives of those experiencing homelessness.

 Research Connections to Current Events